Specialism

 With the reallocation of Green Belt land into grey belt, we will see more homes cropping up to make better use of the land.
 Plus, the reintroduction of mandatory local housing targets will compel local authorities to approve more development than perhaps they otherwise would and, as mentioned above, review their Green Belt boundaries to make space for housing in cases where all other avenues have been exhausted.

-In terms of what new development in the Green Belt will look like, the NPPF outlined a few requirements of major developments:
+In terms of what new development in the Green Belt will look like, the government has introduced some golden rules that major development needs to adhere to.
+This includes:

-• b.
-Necessary improvements to local or national infrastructure; and
+• b. necessary improvements to local or national infrastructure.

-• c.
-The provision of new, or improvements to existing, green spaces that are accessible to the public.
-Where residential development is involved, the objective should be for new residents to be able to access good quality green spaces within a short walk of their home, whether through onsite provision or through access to offsite spaces.’
+• c. the provision of new, or improvements to existing, green spaces that are accessible to the public.
+New residents should be able to access good quality green spaces within a short walk of their home, whether through onsite provision or through access to offsite spaces.

 With these provisions in place, we will be seeing more affordable homes being built in the Green Belt which is a fantastic thing.
 Plus, there will be improvements made to green spaces and to infrastructure when needed, so some areas may even enjoy improvements.

 Importantly, what we won’t be seeing is skyscrapers popping up in the countryside.
-A key priority of Labour’s Green Belt reform is to release land that is unworthy of its protected status and continue to safeguard land that plays an important role in containing urban sprawl.
+A key priority of the government's Green Belt reform is to release land that is unworthy of its protected status and continue to safeguard land that plays an important role in containing urban sprawl.

 While there will no doubt be backlash to any building going ahead on the Green Belt, the reality is that people need places to live and there are parcels of well-connected, underutilised, environmentally overvalued land that can help provide the land to do that.